matthieuDev/japanes_learner/japanese_learner_site/README.md

 ![Alt text](README_img/answer_l2j.png)

 Click on the "New Question" button or refresh the page to have the next question

+TODO: The character detector can be improved

+Bug on the dakuten

+some letters are more buggy (need better training dataset)

 ## Init data